mollieboots/robogers-neighborhood/README.md

 *Input:* 5
 Expected output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5

+**The program should recieve the user's name input and should add it to the numeral 3 output** *Input:* 5
+Expected output: 0, "Beep!", "Boop!", "Won't you be my neighbor, **Name**?", 4, 5

 **The program should detect if the inputted number is a positive or negative number and return an error message if negative** *Input:* -1
 Expected output: "Sorry!
 Please enter a positive non-zero number."

 ## Authors